Gabrielhmr/tcg/README.md

 ----------------
 The plugin appears visually in the tool as the item "TCG" from the main menu.
 Where are found three sub-menus: Functional, Statistical and About.
 The functional contains the criteria for the generation and selection of cases of non-probabilistic tests and Statistical contains the criteria for the generation and selection of cases of probabilistic tests.

-Clicking the Statistical Functional or sub-menu to ferramentGa opens a new tab containing title as the project name - [TCG], by clicking on the tab it is possible to view the formal model and the settings panel.
+Clicking the Statistical Functional or sub-menu to tool opens a new tab containing title as the project name - [TCG], by clicking on the tab it is possible to view the formal model and the settings panel.

 4. Getting Started TCG